project-akri/akri/docs/end-to-end-demo-rpi4.md

 For this demo, we will specify (1) Akri's udev discovery protocol, which is used to discover devices in the Linux device file system.
 Akri's udev discovery protocol supports (2) filtering by udev rules.
 We want to find all video devices in the Linux device file system, which can be specified by the udev rule `KERNEL=="video[0-9]*"`.
 Say we wanted to be more specific and only discover devices made by Great Vendor, we could adjust our rule to be `KERNEL=="video[0-9]*"\, ENV{ID_VENDOR}=="Great Vendor"`.
 For (3) a broker Pod image, we will use a sample container that Akri has provided that pulls frames from the cameras and serves them over gRPC.

 Instead of having to build a Configuration from scratch, Akri has provided [Helm templates](../deployment/helm/templates) for each supported discovery protocol.
 Lets customize the generic [udev Helm template](../deployment/helm/templates/udev.yaml) with our three specifications above.
 We can also set the name for the Configuration to be `akri-udev-video`.
-Also, if using MicroK8s or K3s, configure the crictl path and socket using the `AKRI_HELM_CRICTL_CONFIGURATION` variable created when setting up your cluster.

 1. Add the Akri Helm chart and run the install command, setting Helm values as described above.
     ```sh
     helm repo add akri-helm-charts https://deislabs.github.io/akri/
     helm install akri akri-helm-charts/akri \
-        $AKRI_HELM_CRICTL_CONFIGURATION \
         --set useLatestContainers=true \
         --set udev.enabled=true \
         --set udev.name=akri-udev-video \